jordanmasters/202_homework/Tutorials/Imports_Execution-Workflow_Basics.md

 1. start interpreter
 	`python`
 2. write code in interpreter
-	''' def myFunc():'''
+	`def myFunc():`
 #### Usage:
-	1. call functions from same interpreter session only
+1. call functions from same interpreter session only `myFunction()`
-		''' >>> myFunction() '''
 #### Pros:
 1. check simple or internet code
 2. check your intuitions about data manipulation
-		* ex: what does myString[:-1] give me if myString = 'Hello'?
+	1. ex: what does myString[:-1] give me if myString = 'Hello'?
 #### Cons:
 1. not resuable or saved
 2. no editor
 3. inefficient when writing more than a few lines of code

 ### Execution Workflow 2
 #### Tools: command line, python interpreter, text editor: